 8. Cheshire & Merseyside

-The Closure of current Liverpool Women's hospital site and move to new site after a merger of Royal Liverpool and Broadgreen Hospitals Trust, Aintree University Hospitals Foundation Trust and Liverpool Women’s Foundation Trust
+The closure of the current Liverpool Women's hospital site and move to new site after a merger of Royal Liverpool and Broadgreen Hospitals Trust, Aintree University Hospitals Foundation Trust and Liverpool Women’s Foundation Trust.

-A Planned downgrade of the Macclesfield District General Hospital A&E to a minor injuries unit
+The downgrade of the Macclesfield District General Hospital A&E to a minor injuries unit.

 The STP contains cuts amounting to £1.5 billion according to campaigners and planners are ignoring the concerns of local citizens.